Man dies on lawn mower; struck by car while cutting sister's lawn

 That neighborhood, Weir said, “is the heart and soul of Englewood with a lot of good people.
 Most people are here year-round.”

-"No criminal charges have been filed at this time," FHP spokesman Kenneth R. Watson said Monday evening.
+“No criminal charges have been filed at this time,” FHP spokesman Kenneth R. Watson said.

 Post a comment as